LaDfBC/FevoMarsDemo/README.md

 **DON'T FORGET TO REPLACE WITH YOUR OWN API KEY** <br>
 (You can also use "DEMO_KEY" for testing or one-off runs!)

+If you run into issues, make sure your system didn't name the jar differently.
+There's no easy way to force it on all Operating Systems but the above will **probably** work.
+If it doesn't, do an `ls target` and check what the jar is named.
+You're looking for the one that ends with `jar-with-dependences.jar`.

 ## Testing